robert-mccarthy-ca/modern-druid/docs/long-term-projects-research-and-development.md

 **Goal:** Capture water from kiln exhaust condensation.
 **Impact:** Could reduce water demand in greenhouses and improve circular resource use.

+### ✅ Aquaculture/Aquaponics

+**Goal:** Produce fish in ponds and/or tanks.
+**Impact:** Fish waste feeds the soil and plants.
+Plants filter the waste for the fish to have clean water again.
+Fish becomes another potential food source.

 ---

 ## Aquatic R\&D